 Many Mayan ruins have been excavated and opened to the public — but some, in particular, stand out more than others.

-After living in traveling through Mexico for the past 2 years, I wanted to share some of my favorite Mayan ruins & archeological sites in Mexico.
+After living in traveling through Mexico for the past 2 years, I wanted to share some of my favorite Mayan ruins & archeological sites in Mexico to see in 2023.

 Learn a little bit about the history of these incredible ancient pyramids and historic sites before you explore them on your next trip to Mexico!